Homerw223v/tg_bot/README.md

 # Story_bot

-Story bot is a bot for any channel, if you want to let user send you a storu to publish in channel with autoposting
+Story bot is a bot for any channel, if you want to let user send you a story to publish in channel with autoposting

 The bot is still under development